dalong0514/ITstudy/001大语言模型/13Article-LLM/20241023Dario-Amodei-Machines-of-Loving-Grace.md

 However, I do think in the long run AI will become so broadly effective and so cheap that this will no longer apply.
 At that point our current economic setup will no longer make sense, and there will be a need for a broader societal conversation about how the economy should be organized.

 While that might sound crazy, the fact is that civilization has successfully navigated major economic shifts in the past: from hunter-gathering to farming, farming to feudalism, and feudalism to industrialism.
 I suspect that some new and stranger thing will be needed, and that it's something no one today has done a good job of envisioning.
 It could be as simple as a large universal basic income for everyone, although I suspect that will only be a small part of a solution.
 It could be a capitalist economy of AI systems, which then give out resources (huge amounts of them, since the overall economic pie will be gigantic) to humans based on some secondary economy of what the AI systems think makes sense to reward in humans (based on some judgment ultimately derived from human values).
 Perhaps the economy runs on Whuffie points.
 Or perhaps humans will continue to be economically valuable after all, in some way not anticipated by the usual economic models.
 All of these solutions have tons of possible problems, and it's not possible to know whether they will make sense without lots of iteration and experimentation.
 And as with some of the other challenges, we will likely have to fight to get a good outcome here: exploitative or dystopian directions are clearly also possible and have to be prevented.
 Much more could be written about these questions and I hope to do so at some later time.

-Taking stock

-Through the varied topics above, I've tried to lay out a vision of a world that is both plausible if everything goes right with AI, and much better than the world today.
-I don't know if this world is realistic, and even if it is, it will not be achieved without a huge amount of effort and struggle by many brave and dedicated people.
-Everyone (including AI companies!) will need to do their part both to prevent risks and to fully realize the benefits.

-But it is a world worth fighting for.
-If all of this really does happen over 5 to 10 years—the defeat of most diseases, the growth in biological and cognitive freedom, the lifting of billions of people out of poverty to share in the new technologies, a renaissance of liberal democracy and human rights—I suspect everyone watching it will be surprised by the effect it has on them.
-I don't mean the experience of personally benefiting from all the new technologies, although that will certainly be amazing.
-I mean the experience of watching a long-held set of ideals materialize in front of us all at once.
-I think many will be literally moved to tears by it.

-Throughout writing this essay I noticed an interesting tension.
-In one sense the vision laid out here is extremely radical: it is not what almost anyone expects to happen in the next decade, and will likely strike many as an absurd fantasy.
-Some may not even consider it desirable; it embodies values and political choices that not everyone will agree with.
-But at the same time there is something blindingly obvious—something overdetermined—about it, as if many different attempts to envision a good world inevitably lead roughly here.

-In Iain M. Banks' The Player of Games29, the protagonist—a member of a society called the Culture, which is based on principles not unlike those I've laid out here—travels to a repressive, militaristic empire in which leadership is determined by competition in an intricate battle game.
-The game, however, is complex enough that a player's strategy within it tends to reflect their own political and philosophical outlook.
-The protagonist manages to defeat the emperor in the game, showing that his values (the Culture's values) represent a winning strategy even in a game designed by a society based on ruthless competition and survival of the fittest.
-A well-known post by Scott Alexander has the same thesis—that competition is self-defeating and tends to lead to a society based on compassion and cooperation.
-The "arc of the moral universe" is another similar concept.

-I think the Culture's values are a winning strategy because they're the sum of a million small decisions that have clear moral force and that tend to pull everyone together onto the same side.
-Basic human intuitions of fairness, cooperation, curiosity, and autonomy are hard to argue with, and are cumulative in a way that our more destructive impulses often aren't.
-It is easy to argue that children shouldn't die of disease if we can prevent it, and easy from there to argue that everyone's children deserve that right equally.
-From there it is not hard to argue that we should all band together and apply our intellects to achieve this outcome.
-Few disagree that people should be punished for attacking or hurting others unnecessarily, and from there it's not much of a leap to the idea that punishments should be consistent and systematic across people.
-It is similarly intuitive that people should have autonomy and responsibility over their own lives and choices.
-These simple intuitions, if taken to their logical conclusion, lead eventually to rule of law, democracy, and Enlightenment values.
-If not inevitably, then at least as a statistical tendency, this is where humanity was already headed.
-AI simply offers an opportunity to get us there more quickly—to make the logic starker and the destination clearer.

-Nevertheless, it is a thing of transcendent beauty.
-We have the opportunity to play some small role in making it real.

-Thanks to Kevin Esvelt, Parag Mallick, Stuart Ritchie, Matt Yglesias, Erik Brynjolfsson, Jim McClave, Allan Dafoe, and many people at Anthropic for reviewing drafts of this essay.

-To the winners of the 2024 Nobel prize in Chemistry, for showing us all the way.

 工作与意义